ASPP/pelita_template/README.md

 ### Key bindings

-There are shortcuts available to all the buttons:
+There are shortcuts if you don’t like using the mouse:

     q               Quit
     #               Enable grid + debug mode